Bealby/grandpas-pocket-watch-shop/README.md

   `Tools` and `Services` - and when clicked a dropdown menu will display all the categories accordingly.

-- The search bar will move to the main header and displayed centrally between the logo and icons.
+- The search bar will move to the main header and be displayed centrally between the logo and icons.

 - Media queries are set up for icons and headings to decrease in size for smaller devices to ensure the desktop